What Is Medicaid? How Do I Qualify For It? What Is Medicaid Planning? Do I Need An Attorney

-Differences Between What a Lawyer and a Financial Advisor Can Offer You
+Differences Between What A Lawyer And A Financial Adviser Can Offer You

 Although elder law attorneys cannot offer the same quality of advice on how to move money for financial gain, they can offer better insight regarding how to manage assets to create the least amount of concern on a Medicaid application and can also put a team together to accomplish the financial goals associated with the Medicaid planning.
 In addition, an experienced lawyer can help you handle any legal issues or disagreements that may arise regarding the movement of assets prior to the submission of a Medicaid application.

 When a client fills out the Medicaid application, he or she may need to address legal issues raised by some of the questions on the application that a trained, experienced Medicaid attorney can help answer.
-Attorneys must adhere to ethical rules and regulations set by the Florida Bar, which also establish penalties for violations of these rules and regulations.
+Attorneys must adhere to ethical rules and regulations set by The Florida Bar, which also establishes penalties for violations of these rules and regulations.

-Planning for your Medicaid application requires both legal and financial knowledge, so you may want to retain both a financial advisor and attorney.
+Planning for your Medicaid application requires both legal and financial knowledge, so you may want to retain both a financial adviser and attorney.
 To guarantee the security and privacy of your finances, confirm that your relationships with both professional parties are protected by confidentiality rules.
-Attorneys must provide this confidentiality by law, while financial advisors are not bound by the same instructions.
-Make sure you trust your financial advisor.
+Attorneys must provide this confidentiality by law, while financial advisers are not bound by the same instructions.
+Make sure you trust your financial adviser.